jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-23-simplex-algorithm-part-one.md

 So you have a whole bunch of variables constraining your vector of $x$'s.
 How should we approach this?

-It turns out that it is intuitively easier to understand the problem, and hence why we need the Simplex algorithm, when considering the LP geometrically.
+It turns out that it is intuitively easier to understand the problem when considering the LP geometrically.
+This will also help shed light on the Simplex algorithm,

 ## Geometric interpretation